ildomm/cc_sq_disbursement/README.md

 - Type `make build` to generate the binaries in the `bin` folder.

 ### Orders Loader
-- The entrypoint is in `cmd/loader/main.go`
+- The entry point is in `cmd/loader/main.go`

 ### Orders Processor
-- The entrypoint is in `cmd/processor/main.go`
+- The entry point is in `cmd/processor/main.go`

 ## Development